Elderly Abuse Los Angeles / Practice / SSI for Elders

-Most of the receipts of supplemental security income are adults who can no longer be part of the workforce due to their disabilities.
+Most of the receipts of supplemental security income are from adults who can no longer be part of the workforce due to their disabilities.
 However, adults 65 years or above can qualify for a supplemental security income program if they meet specific financial criteria.

 Ehline Law and our Los Angeles supplemental security income attorneys understand the physical and emotional strain associated with disabilities.
 Our social security disability lawyers can guide you through the complex application process and successfully prove how your disability affects your life to the social security administration.

-Social security disability insurance (SSDI) is a payment for individuals with disabilities with a long work history while paying social security taxes on their income.
+Social Security Disability Insurance (SSDI) is a payment for individuals with disabilities with a long work history while paying social security taxes on their income.

 To be eligible for social security disability insurance, you must have paid five to ten years of payroll taxes.
 The SSDI benefits you receive depend on the amount of taxes paid.
 You can find out the dollar value of your SSDI by creating an account on the social security administration (SSA) website and accessing your earning statement.